JatinBhandari001/-Exploratory-Data-Analysis-EDA-task-5/README.md

 - First-class passengers were more likely to survive
 - Fare had a strong correlation with survival and class
 - Data showed right skewness in age and fare
--

 ---

 ##  How to Run

 1. Clone this repo
-2. Open `Titanic_EDA.ipynb` in Jupyter Notebook or VS Code
+2. Open Exploratory data analyis.md in Jupyter Notebook or VS Code
 3. Make sure the dataset is present in the correct path
 4. Run cells sequentially to explore